fchmainy/k8s-trainings-101/README.md

 docker login <i>registry.gitlab.com</i> -u <i>yourDeployTokenUsername</i>
 </pre>

-make sure your append a correct tag and version at the end of the build and push commands.

 Now, let's download the application code:

 make sure your append a correct tag and version at the end of the build and push commands Gitlab gave you previously.